 Kristie Priano gets some love from Chance, who appreciates the taste of whipped cream.
 Click on the video: Candy Priano reads from her work in progress during an Open Mic session at the Butte County, CA, Library.
-You will hear a few passages from Chapter 1 of her narrative nonfiction, Fifteen.
+You will hear a few passages from Candy’s memoir, Fifteen.

 Police pursuit crashes to apprehend nonviolent offenders have killed thousands of innocent victims.
 This number continues to grow, leaving behind shattered families who discover hidden darkness in this unfettered, police practice that unfolds on our roads and highways every day.

 Fifteen introduces you to my family and others like me suffering from unnecessary and preventable deaths of loved ones who had nothing to do with the chase.
 Soon after I place a rose on her daughter Kristie’s casket, people tell her to move on, to accept it.
 Not one to walk away from unanswered questions, Candy searches for solutions and takes up the cause to save innocent lives from these unnecessary and preventable deaths.
 I have no idea what ugly obstacles lie in her path—or what beauty lies in the generosity and bravery of the people who fought with her to prevent the tragedy of pursuit.

 This narrative nonfiction tells the stories of innocent bystanders who pay too high a price as a result of drivers fleeing police and the deadly crashes that end police pursuits.
 With much help from award-winning writers, I work daily on my second draft as my search for an agent and publisher begins.